kristian-lange-tw/JATOS_docs/docs/Run_your_study/Run-your-Study-with-Study-Links.md

 ![Study Links page screenshot](/img/study_links_5.png)

-General type links can be of type General Single or General Multiple.
-More about the differences can be found in the [Worker Types](Worker-Types.html) page, but the gist is that all worker (or at least many) get the same link (hence general).
-The General Single link can be used once (hence single) and the General Multiple link can be used many times (hence multiple).
+General type links can be either Single or Multiple.
+You can find more details about them in the [Worker Types](Worker-Types.html) page, but the gist is that all workers (or at least many) get the same link (hence _General_).
+The General Single link can be used once whereas General Multiple can be used many times.

 Due to the nature of these types there is only one study link per type.
 Click on the button Study Link to get it.